 The issue with this tactic is that no one is aware of how to carry out any of these procedures in white rhinos.
 However, the experts at the San Diego Zoo have made substantial progress on all of them over the past three years.

 An egg has to be developed and live in order to be fertilized.
 These conditions are often met by the environment that the ovaries maintain.
-But because they will produce and fertilize northern white rhino eggs in a lab, researchers need to develop methods for simulating the ovarian environment.
-Finding a Goldilocks Zone is necessary in this situation as well; the temperature, nutrition and hormone concentrations, and the carbon dioxide to oxygen ratio all need to be precisely perfect.
+However because they will produce and fertilize northern white rhino eggs in a lab, researchers need to develop methods for simulating the ovarian environment.
+Finding a Goldilocks Zone is necessary for this situation as well; the temperature, nutrition, and hormone concentrations, and the carbon dioxide to oxygen ratio all need to be precisely perfect.

 “We gathered 22 [eggs] from our females at the rhino rescue facility just before COVID struck and shut down everything.
 And we really developed an embryo, with a 50% maturation rate, which was great for our first try, according to Barbara Durrant, SDZ’s director of reproductive sciences.
 The study team intends to gather additional SWR eggs over the next weeks so they may keep honing their approach.